Robotic Technology Transforming Therapeutic GI

 MicroSteer Receives European Patent Allowance for Innovative Polypectomy Technology

-MicroSteer is proud to announce that the European Patent Office has issued a Notice of Allowance for the first of our core patents, marking a significant milestone in the protection of our groundbreaking technology for endoscopic polyp removal.
+MicroSteer is proud to announce that the European Patent Office has issued a Notice of Allowance for one of our core patents, marking a significant step in securing protection of our groundbreaking technology for endoscopic polyp removal.
 This strengthens MicroSteer’s intellectual property portfolio and reinforces our commitment to revolutionizing minimally invasive endoscopic procedures across Europe.
-The allowance paves the way for broader adoption of our advanced solutions, furthering our mission to empower clinicians and improve patient outcomes in digestive health.
+The allowance paves the way for broader adoption of our advanced solutions, empowering clinicians and improving patient outcomes in digestive health.

 4-Apr-2025